boston-dynamics/spot-sdk/python/examples/mission_question_answerer/README.md

 Development Kit License (20191101-BDSDK-SL).
 -->

-# API Example - Answer a Mission question.
+# Answering a Mission Question

 This example program demonstrates how to periodically check the robot's Mission state for a question, then answer that question.